ActianCorp/integration-platform-docs/docs/integration-manager/macros/macros-overview.md

 Macros enable you to run a single integration for different types of users without having to modify the integration itself.
 Macros are defined when the integration is in the configuration state.
 Macros can save you time and reduce errors at runtime.

 Macros are placeholders you create for values that are typically used during design and runtime, such as target paths and credentials to access databases.
 By creating and defining these placeholders and assigning them a descriptive name, you can easily redefine them as needed.

 For example, let’s say you need to run an integration for testing before you run it in a production environment.
 The test environment and the production environment use different target paths.
 In this case, you create two configurations from your integration.

 When you create the first configuration, you define a macro named TARGET_PATH and set the value to the testing environment target path.

-When your testing is complete you create another configuration and set the TARGET_PATH value to the production environment path.
+When your testing is complete, you create another configuration and set the TARGET_PATH value to the production environment path.

 ## Macro Hierarchy